 At some point or another, every RVer will need to know how to get rid of mice in RV life.
-Mice are destructive and can chew through wires in your rig and desecrate your food storage, not to mention leave a trail of droppings behind.
+Mice are destructive.
+They can chew through wires in your rig.
+In the process, they desecrate your food storage, and leave a trail of droppings behind.

 It is estimated that a mouse produces around 75 droppings per day.
 Some can even carry diseases.
 Yuck!
-Mice are also prolific breeders, so while you might only see one mouse, there are probably more.
+Mice are also prolific breeders.
+Uou might only see one mouse, but there are probably more.

-In general, keeping your full-time home free of mice and other rodents will require staying ahead of the things that mice like – food being number one.
+In general, keeping your full-time home free of mice and other rodents requires staying ahead of the things that mice like.
+Food is their number one attraction.

-Staying alert for possible places that mice can enter is also important.
-Inspect seams along your slide-out, the outer casings of your air conditioner, door, and window gaskets, and gaps along the underside of your RV by the sewer, water, and electrical lines.
+Also stay alert for possible places that mice can enter.
+Inspect seams along your slide-out.
+Check out the outer casings of your air conditioner, door, and window gaskets.
+Watch forgaps along the underside of your RV by the sewer, water, and electrical lines.

 Even if you don’t see a rodent, it doesn’t mean that they might not be lurking behind walls and cabinets.
 That tell-tale poo is probably the first thing you will notice.
-Also, look for holes in the floor, cracks in connection points, and chew holes in the backs of cabinets.
+Also, look for holes in the floor, cracks in connection points.
+They may also chew holes in the backs of cabinets.

 Some RVers swear that the use of rope lights keep the mice away.
 Another tried-and-true method is the use of steel wool.

 Taking all the food out of your camper is not likely an option if you live in your RV full time.
-Take some time to do a thorough cleaning of any crumbs that would entice a hungry mouse, and keep items such as crackers, cookies, or cereal in sealed containers.
+Take some time to do a thorough cleaning of any crumbs that would entice a hungry mouse.
+Keep items such as crackers, cookies, or cereal in sealed containers.
 Even crumbs on your stove could be enough to entice a mouse.

-If you store your rig for a season, try all these suggestions and remove all food from the camper and give the place a good cleaning.
-Quality RV storage is another option that will add another layer of protection from mice as well.
+If you store your rig for a season, try all these suggestions.
+Then remove all food from the camper and give the place a good cleaning.
+Quality RV storage is another option.
+You pay more but in return get another layer of protection from mice.